OpenDSA/OpenDSA/RST/en/Glossary.rst

    hash system
       The implementation for search based on hash lookup in a :term:`hash table`.
+      The :term:`search key` is processed by a :term:`hash function`, which returns a position in a :term:`hash table`, which hopefully is the correct position in which to find the record corresponding to the search key.

    hash table
       The data structure (usually an array) that stores data